JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ### The `obs` contract

 Providing `fit` signatures matching the output of `obs`, is the first part of the `obs` contract.
-The second part is this: *The outupt of `obs` must implement the* [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/dev/) `getobs/numobs` *interface for accessing individual observations*.
+The second part is this: *The output of `obs` must implement the* [MLUtils.jl](https://juliaml.github.io/MLUtils.jl/dev/) `getobs/numobs` *interface for accessing individual observations*.
 It usually suffices to overload `Base.getindex` and `Base.length` (which are the `getobs/numobs` fallbacks):